Temporal solitons in a coherently driven active resonator

 Temporal dissipative solitons are optical pulses propagating indefinitely in a nonlinear optical resonator~\cite{akhmediev_dissipative_2005}.
-They are sustained by a double balance of gain and loss on the one hand and nonlinearity and dispersion on the other hand.
-Solitons of Kerr resonators, in particular, are attracting a lot of attention~\cite{grelu_dissipative_2012}.
-The balance between the second order dispersion and an instantaneous Kerr non-linearity leads to sech-shaped solutions that can be sub-100~fs~\cite{kieu_sub-100_2009,lilienfein_temporal_2019}.
-As they periodically leave the cavity, they form a stable pulse train - an optical frequency comb (OFC) - that finds applications in many fields, most notably metrology~\cite{udem_optical_2002}.
-There are two main types of such Kerr solitons: (i) dissipative solitons in (actively or passively) mode-locked lasers~\cite{haus_mode-locking_2000} and (ii) temporal cavity solitons (CSs) in passive resonators~\cite{wabnitz_suppression_1993,leo_temporal_2010,herr_temporal_2014}.
-In the former, the soliton's energy is maintained by intracavity amplification while, in the latter, it is sustained by coherent pumping.
+They are sustained by a double balance of gain and loss on the one hand, and nonlinearity and dispersion on the other.
+Dissipative solitons can take many forms~\cite{grelu_dissipative_2012} and emerge in various optical systems~\cite{akhmediev_dissipative_2008}.
+In particular, the sech-shaped solutions of mode-locked lasers~\cite{hofer_mode_1991,haus_mode-locking_2000,wang_wideband-tuneable_2008,quarterman_passively_2009,kieu_sub-100_2009,piccardo_frequency_2020} and passive Kerr resonators~\cite{wabnitz_suppression_1993,leo_temporal_2010,herr_temporal_2014,yi_soliton_2015,brasch_photonic_2016,lilienfein_temporal_2019}, are attracting a lot of attention.
+As they periodically leave the cavity, they form a stable pulse train --- an optical frequency comb (OFC) --- that finds applications in many fields, most notably metrology~\cite{udem_optical_2002}.
+These two classes of solitons mainly differ by their pumping scheme.
+In lasers, the soliton's energy is maintained by intracavity amplification while in passive cavities, it is sustained by coherent driving.
 This leads to fundamental differences between the pulse trains and corresponding OFCs, in terms of energy and coherence.
-The strong amplification provided by the gain medium in lasers allows to extract a significant fraction of the soliton energy at each pass through the laser cavity output coupler.
-Dissipative solitons are however susceptible to timing jitter as amplified spontaneous emission adds random fluctuations which, in turn, causes the central frequency to drift~\cite{gordon_random_1986,kim_ultralow-noise_2016}.
+Laser solitons are susceptible to timing jitter as amplified spontaneous emission (ASE) adds random fluctuations which, in turn, causes the central frequency to drift~\cite{gordon_random_1986,kim_ultralow-noise_2016}.
 CSs, on the other hand, are phase locked to a coherent driving laser~\cite{leo_temporal_2010}.
 But, as they propagate in high finesse resonators, only a small fraction of the energy can be extracted.
-Moreover, they lie on a continuous wave (CW) background such that a large part of the comb energy is located in the central spectral line~\cite{xue_microresonator_2017}.

-Currently, either lasers or passive resonators are used depending on whether the application relies more on power or stability.
-But in some cases, such as OFC generation, both are crucial.
+Several efforts to combine the advantages of coherent driving and incoherent pumping have been reported~\cite{yoshitomi_ultralow-jitter_2006,quinlan_greater_2007,rebrova_stabilization_2010,garbin_topological_2015,bao_laser_2019} but these systems, operated above the lasing threshold, are still subject to phase and amplitude noise.